 Try to minimize the number of clicks required for a potential customer to reach a given category or product.
 Don’t over-complicate things for the user if you want him to stay.

 Before we start, there are some things you should know:

 - make a list from the very beginning regarding what’s important for you: figure out what products or categories you are best at.
-Maybe you have good stocks, great prices or a good offer from one of your suppliers.
-You need this list in order to know on what to focus your efforts the most.
+Maybe you have good stocks, great prices, or a good offer from one of your suppliers.
+You need this list to know on what to focus your efforts the most.
 Optimizing a lot of pages can be hard and very time consuming;

 - carefully analyze your competition.
 I’m not talking about their button colors.
 Prices, products, marketing strategies and channels used, etc. You need to know this;